uadev/js-node-style-guide/Readme.md

 ## Do not extend built-in prototypes

+Extending the prototype of native JavaScript objects is evil, hovewer [sometimes][es5shim] it is the only way to provide IE support for less.
-Do not extend the prototype of native JavaScript objects.
-Your future self will be forever grateful.
+Do not extend the prototype of native JavaScript objects in all other cases.

 *Right:*